 Beginning the Process

-- When a possible violation comes to your attention, send an email to Undergraduate Studies Dean Jeff Wolcowitz with a concise summary of the concern.
+- When a possible violation comes to your attention, send an email to Senior Advisor to the Provost, Jeff Wolcowitz with a concise summary of the concern.
 As needed, cc your department chair or other key people who would need to be aware of the concern.

-- Dean Wolcowitz may have clarifying questions, but if he agrees that there is a possible violation he will send you a blank violation form.
+- Dr. Wolcowitz may have clarifying questions, but if he agrees that there is a possible violation he will send you a blank violation form.